-Organisations becoming more dependent on accounting technology – this is the future of accounting
+Organizations becoming more dependent on accounting technology – this is the future of accounting

-Smaller organisations in particular are set to have a much harder time in the new digital accounting world (even more so than they probably are now) and we are likely to see an even more prolific shift towards financial and accounting automation.
+Smaller organizations in particular are set to have a much harder time in the new digital accounting world (even more so than they probably are now) and we are likely to see an even more prolific shift towards financial and accounting automation.

-Every organisation is going to find itself becoming increasingly dependent on accounting technology and software that introduces functionality required by the government in terms of Making Tax Digital, as well as functionality for collecting revenue and costs in the next few years.
+Every organization is going to find itself becoming increasingly dependent on accounting technology and software that introduces functionality required by the government in terms of Making Tax Digital, as well as functionality for collecting revenue and costs in the next few years.

 This is already proving a significant challenge for many businesses: some initial research shows that thousands of companies have missed the first deadlines for MTD VAT returns, and many are struggling to adopt new accounting technology as they are unable to train or find staff to operate it.